bradegan/CS5007/Assignment1_ShellScript_Assembly/part2/README.md

 In a brief sentence or two.

-1. What was the bug?
+1. The bug is a segmentation fault.
 2. What line did the bug occur?
 3. What is the fix for the bug?